IBM/example-health-analytics/data-service/README.md

-# Summit Health Analytics Data Service
+# Example Health Analytics Data Service

 * [About](#about)
 * [Datalake](#datalake)

 # About

-This part of Summit Health Analytics is responsible for using APIs to:
+This part of Example Health Analytics is responsible for using APIs to:
-* Act as a data pipeline between the data warehouse (either zOS Mainframe or generated Synthea data) and the MongoDB data lake
+* Act as a data pipeline between the data warehouse (either from a data source or generated Synthea data) and the MongoDB data lake
 * Retrieve data from MongoDB data lake to be used for analytical analysis

 # Datalake